Retirement Retired Life

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-As you’re approaching retirement age, you’ve probably run the numbers on things like housing and food to see how much you need for retirement.
+As you’re approaching retirement age, you’ve probably run the numbers to see how much you need for a stress-free retirement.
 But one of the biggest factors in how much you will need depends on where you decide to live.

 Two popular destinations for retirees are Florida and Arizona, but which one is the best for you?
 While the sandy beaches are calling your name, the Sunshine State isn't necessarily the retirement paradise you might think it is.